taransm/sprite_shooter/README.md

 # sprite_shooter
 :warning: Watch the video (File name: video.mp4)
 ## Description:
 I have built a challenge-based Augmented Reality shooting game using ARKit and written in Swift.
 I added 2D/3D elements to the live view from the device’s camera, making those elements appear to inhabit the real world.
-The gameplay is simple, just look around you and shoot every enemy under the lowest time possible!
+The gameplay is simple, just look around you and shoot every enemy!

-The score, which is the time it took to complete the task is stored using <strong> Firebase </strong>.
-This allows users to compete against their own time.
+The score is stored using <strong> Firebase </strong>.
+This allows users to compete against their highest score.
 With this app you can convert any environment like park, library, restaurant (the limit is your imagination!) into a real world game.
 ## Design & Implementation:
 I used ARKit to combine device motion tracking, camera scene capture, advanced scene processing, and display conveniences, simplifying the task of building an AR experience.
 To enhance the gaming experience, I added sound effects and background music using AVPlayer.
 The app also contains multiple classes for various functionalities, including ARSKView, ARSession, ARFrame, ARAnchor, and SpriteKit (SKScene, SKSpriteNode, SKAction, SKNode).
 I utilized Cocoapods for managing external libraries.